Four per cent of the gross profit derived from gaming machines in hotels and clubs in Tasmania is paid into the Community Support Levy (CSL)

 The role of the Tasmanian Gaming Commission in regard to the Community Support Levy

 The Commission’s role in regard to the CSL is one of overview.
-It recommends and reports on a quarterly and annual basis to the Treasurer ensuring that the:
+It recommends and reports on an annual basis to the Minister ensuring that the:

 Grant applications for charitable organisation